Function Call

 @iferror([A]/[B], "-")

-⚠ If the first argument is not an expression but a cell range specifier [A], the function result will not be "True" even if the cell range value is an error.
-This is because the cell value is an error value, not the cell range itself.
-Please specify member functions explicitly, such as [A].value, [A].total.
+⚠ If you set a cell range specifier [A] as the first argument instead of a formula, the result of the function will not be "True" even if the value in that cell range is an error.
+This is because the error value belongs to the value of the cell, not to the cell range itself.
+Specify member functions explicitly, such as [A].value or [A].total.

-The relative_position function is prepared for use with built-in member lists for fiscal years and relative periods.
-Although the opportunity to use the relative_position function may be rare, please refer to these built-in member lists if needed.
+The relative_position function is provided for use in built-in member lists for fiscal years and relative periods.
+While the opportunity to use the relative_position function is rare, if you need to use it, please also refer to these built-in member lists.

-The depth and height functions, which are available only in member selection expressions, are different from the similarly named functions with arguments that can be used in form column, row, and cell expressions, so please be
+Please note that the depth and height functions, which can only be used in member selection expressions, are different from the functions of the same name with arguments that can be used in column, row, and cell calculations in forms.

 Function Arguments